 Looking Ahead to the Childhood Years

 - Chronological age is measured from the day of birth.
-Your child's birthdays are celebrations of his or her chronological age.
+Birthdays are celebrations of a child's chronological age.

 Your infant's development

-As your child begins formal schooling, be alert for signs of learning problems.
-Learning, reading, and math disabilities due to prematurity may first become apparent during the early school years.
+When your child starts school, be alert for signs of learning problems.
+Problems with learning, reading, and math due to preterm birth may first show up during the early school years.

 - Growth and Development, Newborn